rasch/eek-whales/README.md

 ```

 The `equals` function is useful for deep equality comparisons or for
 comparing two values of the `Setoid` type.
+Returns `true` given two
+values that are deeply equal and `false` if they are not.
+Primitive
+values are checked using the [isSame](#issame) module.

 ```typescript
 import { equals } from "eek-whales"